giaaaacomo/APi-reg/README.md

   >If you are using a computer with many CPU cores, you need to make sure that you have enough memory (RAM) to handle your images for alignment.
 In general, you'll need 10x the file size of your largest 2D image for each core (see: https://imagej.net/plugins/trakem2/#how-much-ram-should-i-allocate-to-the-jvm-for-fiji-to-run-trakem2).
 EXAMPLE: If your dataset consists of images that are 600MB each and your computer has 12 cores, you will need at least 72 GB of RAM (= 600 MB x 10 x 12 cores).
 cit.
 The University of Texas at Austin (Texas Advanced Computing Center)

  >>in our tests we used 32 images about ~3mb each, that ended up using up to 96% of the 16gbs of ram.
 Often, ram saturation ends up prematurely the process giving an error.
 The disclaimer above was written for the elastic alignment but should be followed as a rule of thumb for all the plugins.

+ **disclaimer**
+ > For this research, the tests have been conducted on two sets of images, one containing 32 images of the Monnalisa, the other containing 19 images of the D'Eyck trittic.
+The first one has been used as the main evaluation parameter since the images present more diversity.
+In a sense, it might be considered an extreme condition since it is also the most populated series of images (the cluster actually contains 119 image files, but at the moment only 32 of those files are available due to server reorganization), cause the other series are composed of ~20 images, but the main idea was to be able to elaborate bigger volumes of files.

 ___
 1. [Elastic Stack Alignment](https://imagej.net/plugins/elastic-alignment-and-montage)